Elizabeth Siddal: Pre-Raphaelite model

 As with the other Pre-Raphaelites, Deverell took his inspiration directly from life rather than from an idealized classical figure.
 In his Twelfth Night painting, he based Orsino on himself, Feste on his friend Dante Gabriel Rossetti and Viola/Cesario on Siddal.
 This was the first time Siddal sat as a model.
 According to William Michael Rossetti, Dante Gabriel's brother, "Deverell drew another Viola from her, in an etching for The Germ."
 Elaine Shefer asserts that Deverell portrayed Siddal in A Pet and The Grey Parrot.

 William Holman Hunt painted her in A Converted British Family Sheltering a Christian Missionary from the Persecution of the Druids (1849–1850) and Two Gentlemen of Verona, Valentine Rescuing Sylvia From Proteus (1850 or 1851).

-For Millais's Ophelia, Siddal floated in a bathtub full of water to portray the drowning Ophelia.
+For John Everett Millais's Ophelia, Siddal floated in a bathtub full of water to portray the drowning Ophelia.
 Millais painted daily through the winter, putting oil lamps under the tub to warm the water.
 On one occasion, the lamps went out and the water became icy cold.
 Millais, absorbed by his painting, did not notice and Siddal did not complain.
 After this, she became ill with a severe cold or pneumonia.
 Her father held Millais responsible and, under the threat of legal action, Millais paid her doctor's bills.

+Siddal came to either embody or influence the Pre-Raphaelite ideals of feminine beauty.

+Artwork and poetry

+In 1853, Siddal signed The Lady of Shalott as "E. E. Siddal", the first time she had signed one of her works and an early instance of her shortened surname.
+By that same year, Rossetti had taken Siddal on as a student.
+He told his friend Ford Madox Brown that her "fecundity of invention and facility are quite wonderful, much greater than mine".
+Siddal seems to have inspired Rossetti, as he followed her in depicting the same subjects, and he reused her designs after her death.